dispatch/reboot/docs/02/c.markdown

 ### Promise#either

-Much like `Promise#option`, the either method returns a promise that catches any exception that occurrs in performing the request and handling its response.
+Much like `Promise#option`, the either method returns a promise that catches any exception that occurs in performing the request and handling its response.
 But unlike option, either holds on to its captured exception.